aracelivaldovinos/WK6-05-Independent-Project/README.md

 ## Known Bugs/Goals

-* _I would like another catch method for "Currency does not exist."to replace else statement_
+* _I would like to add another catch method for "Currency does not exist."to replace else statement_
-* _I would also like add another API for currency symbols_
+* _I would also like to add another API for currency symbols_

 ## License